- Photo Gallery

-As the Department of Sociology also contributes to a wide range of other degree programs (including business, nursing studies, and the Department of Adult and Continuing Education), sociology students can choose from a variety of module and course combinations to best suit their individual career goals.
+As the Department of Sociology & Criminology also contributes to a wide range of other degree programs including business, nursing studies, public health, adult & continuing education, and anthropology.
+Sociology students can choose from a variety of module and course combinations to best suit their individual career goals.

 The Department places a very high value on teaching excellence.